merovex-press/stranded-series/series/books/0101-discovery/002-introduce-mortimer.md

 "What was that about?"
 Dorian said.

 "About the conviction?
 I had to know whether Jeffry knew about the murder.
-I had to dress it up."
+I dressed it up a bit."
 He set back in his chair.
 He steepled his hands together, and tapped his upper lip.
 "His brother went through here, but failed to tell his brother why.
 I doubt they are very close.
 Jeffry is quite a few years older.
 Did you notice anything else?"

 "They are smiths."

 "Quite.
 Ephraim will not conceal himself as a pastor.
-Too obvious, and not as much call for that out here."
+Too obvious, and not as much call for that out here.
+Scottish Presbyterians and Purtain Separatists."

 "You suppose he reverted to smithing?"

 "It makes sense.
 Either that or he's fled the country and gone south."
 Ensign Mabbott had not been in America for long.
 Mortimer decided to size him up a bit.
-"What do you propose?"
+"What course of action do you propose?"

 "Well, we are close to Indian country.
 There are not too many places that could take a smith.
 He could have fled south, but his resources would only take him too far.
 I'll wager a pint that he is in a nearby town working as a smith."